Category — a. When to Go to Walt Disney World

 At the deluxes, prices are low all summer long, especially from early July through early September, with the very lowest prices of the year beginning mid-August.

-While December 2026 prices are not yet out, the highest prices at all resorts will be in December, particularly the second half.
+The highest prices at all resorts are in December, particularly the second half.
 Other particularly higher priced periods include from early February through Easter week (early April), and various shorter periods associated with major and Disney-defined holidays: Memorial Day, the 4th of July, the end of August, the beginning of October, the end of October/Halloween, and Thanksgiving week.
 Some variations to this are in the details below.

 In the rest of the material below, I focus on the three resort hotel price classes of value, moderate and deluxe in turn.
-I compare 2026 hotel prices over the year through November (December prices are not out yet) for each hotel class to that class’s lowest price of 2026, typically in its “value season” in parts of January and February or “Value 2” season in later August.
+I compare 2026 hotel prices over the year for each hotel class to that class’s lowest price of 2026, typically in its “value season” in parts of January and February or “Value 2” season in later August.

 Grouping of dates is based on “price seasons,” a grouping tool Disney World no longer makes public, but which can be identified analytically, and named (sorta) based on past practices.
 Disney charges based on the actual price of the actual nights, so if your visit straddles price seasons, you’ll pay the prices of each price season.